Debraheem/Massive_star_binaries/Lab3.md

 ## Bonus task - Evolving the secondary alongside a black hole

-Although to save computation we approximated the accretor's evolution as if it was an isolated star, ideally, we would like to evolve the star in a binary system.
+Although to save computation, we approximated the accretor's evolution as if it was an isolated star, ideally, we would like to evolve the star in a binary system.
 This section is devoted to that.

 While initially, there would not be much difference in the evolution, once the accretor begins to expand, it might fill its Roche Lobe and initiate a phase of mass transfer on what was earlier the primary star.
 This will strip the secondary of its surface material and expose its inner core.
 Moreover, the primary star would have long disappeared, and only a compact remnant would be left behind.
 As such, we will approximate the primary star as a point mass, i.e., only the gravitational influence of the primary will be important to us.
-The primary star - which is now modeled as a black hole - would feed on the mass dumped by the secondary and *would act as a source of strong electromagnetic radiation*.
+The primary star - which is now modeled as a _black hole_ - would feed on the mass dumped by the secondary and *would act as a source of strong electromagnetic radiation*.

 ### The black hole's evolution

 The accreted mass would cause the properties of the black hole to change.
 The no-hair theorems suggest that the only relevant parameters of an astrophysical black hole that fully determine its property are its mass $M$ and angular momentum $J$.
 So, our task is to see how $M$ and $J$ evolve with time.
-Using $M, J$, we can define another parameter called the \textit{dimensionless Kerr spin parameter} of the black hole as
+Using $M, J$, we can define another parameter called the _dimensionless Kerr spin parameter_ of the black hole as

 $$
     a = \frac{Jc}{GM^2}
 $$

 where $c, G$ is the speed of light and Newton's gravitational constant, respectively.
 The usefulness of this parameter is evident from the fact that for astrophysical black holes $a \in [0, 1)$ (e.g., Thorne 1974).
 A value of $a \geq 1$ implies the violation of the *cosmic censorship principle* (Penrose 1969).

 Let us assume that the infalling matter has sufficient AM to at least circularise outside the (innermost stable circular orbit) ISCO of the black hole from where it is directly accreted.
-Then the change in $J$ of the mass accreting black hole is $dJ/dm = j_{\rm isco}$ where $dm$ is the rest mass of the matter being accreted.
+Then the change in $J$ of the mass accreting black hole is

+$$ \frac{dJ}{dm} = j_{\rm isco} \,, $$

+where $dm$ is the rest mass of the matter being accreted.
+Similarly, the change in $M$ is

+$$ \frac{dM}{dm} = \frac{E_{\rm isco}}{c^2} \,, $$

-Similarly, the change in $M$ is $dM/dm = E_{\rm isco}/c^2$, where $E_{\rm isco}$ is the specific energy of a particle at ISCO.
+where $E_{\rm isco}$ is the specific energy of a particle at ISCO.
 The evolution of the spin parameter due to accretion can be obtained by differentiating the above equation w.r.t. $m$, resulting in

 $$
-    \frac{d a}{d \ln m}=\frac{c}{r_{\mathrm{g}}} \frac{j_{\mathrm{isco}}}{E_{\mathrm{isco}}}-2 a .
+    \frac{d a}{d \ln m} =\frac{c}{r_{\mathrm{g}}} \frac{j_{\mathrm{isco}}}{E_{\mathrm{isco}}}-2 a .
 $$

 One can then solve this for $a$.
 For an initially non-rotating black hole with mass $M_{0}$ and final mass $M$, this solution can be found by integrating the above and is given by (Bardeen_1970, Thorne_1974)

 $$
     a = \begin{cases}\sqrt{\frac{2}{3}} \frac{M_0}{M}\left[4-\sqrt{18 \frac{M_0^2}{M^2}-2}\right] & \text { if } M \leq \sqrt{6} M_0 \,,\\ 1 & \text { if } M>\sqrt{6} M_0 \,.\end{cases}
 $$